 Scapholunate dissociation represents a significant ligamentous injury that is important to identify on imaging.
-There is disruption of the scapholunate ligament with resultant instabilit.
-Presentation is often delayed in the absense of associated fracture, pain is increased by dorsiflexion.
+There is disruption of the scapholunate ligament with resultant instability.
+Presentation is often delayed in the absence of associated fracture, pain is increased by dorsiflexion.

 - Wrist Dislocation by Kadeer M Halimi from emedicine.com